Steelcase Needed a Modern and Modular Commerce Platform

 A foundation for 1,000s of custom sites.

 Steelcase needed to integrate Magento Commerce with existing customer e-procurement systems, including Ariba, SAP, and Jaggaer.
-These larger customers start from their internal e-procurement systems, and seamlessly “punch out” to the Steelcase website where they can browse, search, and add products to their shopping cart via a user-friendly web experience.
+These larger customers start from their internal e-procurement systems, and seamlessly “punch out” to the Steelcase web store where they can browse, search, and add products to their shopping cart via a user-friendly web experience.
 The cart contents are automatically passed back to their internal e-procurement system where the sale is approved and becomes a purchase order.

 The multi-site architecture of Magento will serve as a robust foundation for creating thousands of customer-specific sites throughout the Steelcase dealer network.
 Each customer’s site will be completely customizable, from product configurations and purchase process, to the site’s logo and color scheme.